helderc/sem-bn-stroke/README.md

-# Structural Equation Modeling Experiments
+# Structural Equation Modeling

-This repor contains the code used on my studies of "Structural Equation Modeling"
+This repor contains the code used on the paper "Structural Equation Modeling"

 Web: http://helderc.xyz

-Contact: helder.ro@outlook.com
+Contact: heldercro@gmail.com